mozilla-appmaker/appmaker/README.md

 ## Running `mongod`

 Either configure MongoDB to run on startup or manually start the mongod daemon.
-You can also run mongod from foreman by adding it to your Procfile.

 To manually start `mongod` once it is installed: